shaggy47/vanilla-react/README.md

 # vanilla-react
-Seed project with webpack and vanilla JS
+Seed project with webpack and vanilla JS and React